-The Future of ITSM Includes Distributed SaaS Management
+The Future of IT Service Management Includes Distributed SaaS Management

 Distributed SaaS Management

-Now the dust has settled from the pandemic, IT is in the midst of a reckoning.
-The old way of IT, where a centralized IT department and ticketing system manages tech decisions and IT services, doesn’t work in the new normal.
-It’s too slow and siloed, which stifles productivity and collaboration across the organization.
-IT service management (ITSM) needs to evolve to support, accelerate, and improve business performance through better delivery of IT services.
+Let’s talk about software-as-a-service (SaaS) management.
+The old way of IT, where a centralized IT department and ticketing system manage tech decisions and IT services, doesn’t work as well as it did.
+It’s slow and siloed, which stifles productivity and collaboration across the organization.
+IT service management (ITSM) needs to evolve to support, accelerate, and improve business performance through better IT service delivery.
 This includes the need for distributed SaaS management.

-'As app adoption & ownership become more distributed, orgs need to ensure they’re not losing sight of the processes required for effective distributed SaaS management.' – @uriharamati #Cloud #SaaS Click To Tweet
+'As app adoption & ownership become more distributed, orgs need to ensure they’re not losing sight of the processes required for effective distributed SaaS management.' – @uriharamati #Cloud #SaaS Share on X

 However, as app adoption and ownership become more distributed and the self-serve mode of operating streamlines request fulfillment processes, organizations need to ensure they’re not losing sight of the processes required for effective distributed SaaS management.